 Right now I’m on a bit of a paper towel kick.
-Paper towels are one of my pet eco-topics and once I get going look out.
-Hopefully I’ll be off this kick in a week or so and back to a more general eco-friendly post schedule.
+Paper towels are one of my pet eco-topics and once I get going, look out.

 In general I think cloth towels can be used for anything you use paper towels for.
 However, that said, there are a couple of real downsides to cloth use and some imagined downsides too.
 First up the real cons…